AniPixel: Towards Animatable Pixel-Aligned Human Avatar: Method

 \subsection{Bidirectional Skinning Field}

 To align the target pose with the input pose, we propose a bidirectional skinning field including a backward skinning field to transform points in the target space to the canonical space and a forward skinning field to transform the canonical points to the observation space.
 We use the linear blend skinning (LBS)~\cite{lewisPoseSpaceDeformation2000a} as the skinning algorithm.
+But the original LBS weights are only defined on SMPL mesh points.
+Generally, there are two ways to diffuse the weights to any 3D point.
+One way is to assign the weight using its nearest neighbor (NN) on the SMPL mesh or through barycentric interpolation of Top-k closest vertices~\cite{pengNeuralBodyImplicit2021,wangNeuralNovelActor2022,gaoMPSNeRFGeneralizable3D2022}.
+The other way is to predict the per-point weights using a neural network~\cite{pengAnimatableNeuralRadiance2021a,wengHumannerfFreeviewpointRendering2022,liuNeuralActorNeural2021}.
+Learnable blend weights are more flexible and can represent non-rigid deformation more precisely.
+However, we found that if the backward and forward blend weights are both learnable and optimized simultaneously, the training would be unstable and hard to converge.
+So in this work, we devise the backward weights field as a deterministic NN field and the forward one as a learnable neural field, which demonstrate adequate capacity in our experiment.